 This morning we got the latest Empire State Manufacturing Survey.

 The diffusion index for General Business Conditions at -4.2 (-4.21 to two decimals) shows a significant decrease from last month's 0.55, and signals declining activity.

 The Investing.com forecast was for a reading of -2.50.

 The Empire State Manufacturing Index rates the relative level of general business conditions in New York state.
 A level above 0.0 indicates improving conditions, below indicates worsening conditions.
 The reading is compiled from a survey of about 200 manufacturers in New York state.

 Here is the opening paragraph from the report.

 Since this survey only goes back to July of 2001, we only have one complete business cycle with which to evaluate its usefulness as an indicator for the broader economy.
-Since the Great Recession, the index has slipped into contraction multiple times, as the general trend slowed.
+Following the Great Recession, the index has slipped into contraction multiple times, as the general trend slowed.
 2015 saw a gradual decline that picked up slightly in 2016.
 The latest reading is an 4.8 point decrease from last month.